At a Glance - Variables as Unknown Quantities

 In other words, if you were to sleep half the day away, how long would that be?

 In symbols, we know 2 · ☐ = 24, and we need to fill in the box with the appropriate number.
 In this case, the answer would be 12, since 2 · 12 = 24.
-You must have eaten a ton of turkey before you went to bed last night.
-Or a double dose of Nyquil.
+You must've eaten a ton of turkey before you went to bed last night.
+Or a double dose of NyQuil.

 The examples above use the placeholders "?" and "☐" to represent unknown numbers.
-While these placeholders would work fine for basic examples such as these, they wouldn't work as well for problems that have more than one unknown quantity.
+While these placeholders work fine for basic examples like these, they wouldn't work as well for problems that have more than one unknown quantity.
 Also, most keyboards don't have a "box" key.
-If you are truly upset about this fact, you will need to ask the Geek Squad at Best Buy.
+If you're truly upset about this fact, you'll need to ask the Geek Squad at Best Buy.
 For these reasons, we use letters as placeholders for unknown numbers, and we call these letters variables.
 Because they are "very able" to represent numbers.
 Oh, great.
 We are the Geek Squad.

 A variable expressing an unknown quantity is like a box waiting to be filled in.
 To rewrite the previous examples with variables, we write letters instead of question marks or boxes.
 Don't throw the boxes away though.
-You will probably need to move soon.
+You'll probably need to move soon.

 Instead of writing "Fill in the blank: 2 + ? = 10," we write "Find the value of x for which 2 + x = 10."

-Sometimes the information we are given isn't enough to force a variable to be one particular number.
-The information may restrict the possible values the variable can have.
-In that case, we need to determine all possible values, or the range of values, that will solve the given problem.
-This step can sometimes be slightly more work, but don't worry: we will pay you overtime.
-It will look great at your annual review.
+Sometimes the information we've been given isn't enough to force a variable to be one particular number.
+The info may restrict the possible values the variable can have.
+In that case, we need to determine all possible values, or the range of values, that'll solve the given problem.
+This step can sometimes be slightly more work, but don't worry: we'll pay you overtime.
+It'll look great at your annual review.